-Investigational influenza vaccine trial in the Charlotte area
+Investigational Influenza Vaccine Trial in the Charlotte area

 From what’s trending to local restaurants, events and entertainment, you’ll find it all on this show.

 Charlotte Today also features sponsored content by local and national businesses.
 Are you a business interested in advertising with us?
-Go to WCNC.com/advertise or call now (214) 977-6001
+Go to wcnc.com or call now (214) 977-6001

 If you have a question for the Charlotte Today team, feel free to email them at charlottetoday@wcnc.com